• Disease Overview

 Diagnosis

-Rapid diagnosis and immediate treatment is very important in TTP.
+Rapid diagnosis and immediate treatment are very important in TTP.
 A diagnosis may be made based upon a thorough clinical evaluation, a detailed patient history and identification of characteristic findings.
-The diagnosis is confirmed by the finding of severely deficient (<10%) ADAMTS13 activity and the presence of an anti-ADAMTS13 antibody in patients with iTTP.
+The clinical diagnosis is confirmed by the finding of severely deficient (<10%) ADAMTS13 activity and the presence of an anti-ADAMTS13 antibody in patients with iTTP.
+People with cTTP will present similarly with very low ADAMTS13 activity, but without evidence of an ADAMTS13 antibody inhibitor.

 • < Previous section